DGendoo/PDACDiseaseModels/README.md

 Gendoo et al, 2017 (Submitted, to be updated)

 **Questions or Comments:**
-Please email deena.gendoo1984@gmail.com or deena.gendoo@utoronto.ca
+Please email deena.gendoo1984@gmail.com or d.gendoo@bham.ac.uk

 ## Introduction to the Analysis